9/11 is Charity Day

 Each and every September 11, we create a positive legacy for our loved ones by bringing together and redoubling our efforts.
 And this year, due to COVID-19, we are raising the money virtually.

 On this special day, we invite our friends from the worlds of sports, entertainment, politics and business to join us on the trading floor.
-Cantor Fitzgerald and our affiliates, BGC Partners and GFI Group, donate 100% of the day’s global revenues to the Cantor Fitzgerald Disaster Relief Fund.
+Cantor Fitzgerald and our affiliates, BGC Group and GFI Group, donate 100% of the day’s global revenues to the Cantor Fitzgerald Disaster Relief Fund.
 The fund then distributes this money to over 150 charities.
 We lift lives by direct financial aid and assistance to hundreds of charities around the world.

 To date, Charity Day has generated $192 million for people who need it – and we can’t wait to raise more this year.
 You can join us by donating here.